orthanc-team/orthanc-auth-service/README.md

 ```
   Allowed values for `type` are `meddream-instant-link` and `meddream-viewer-publication`.
 The `expiration-date` is
   never used for `meddream-instant-link` since the validity is actually configured in the MedDream Token Service.
-- if generating a `meddream-instant-link`, `orthanc-token-service` replies with a share with the token and a link to the
+- if generating a `meddream-instant-link`, `orthanc-auth-service` replies with a share with the token and a link to the
   MedDream viewer that shall be opened directly after (within a few minutes):
 ```json
   {